-3.1.4 Suitability of systems to meet Warranty requirements
+3.1.4 Suitability of systems to meet warranty requirements

-Please also refer to the requirements in Chapter 2 Materials of this Technical Manual.
+Please also refer to the requirements in Chapter 2 of this Manual.

-An independent third party assessment of the system / product must recognise UK Building Regulation requirements and our additional Warranty standards.
+An independent third party assessment of the system / product must recognise UK Building Regulation requirements and our additional warranty standards.

-Details of the performance and the limitations of use of the material / product or system tested must be provided to determine if the requirements of the Technical Manual are met.
+Details of the performance and the limitations of use of the material / product or system testing must be provided to determine if the requirements of this Manual are met.

-The independent assessment, e.g. A European Technical Assessment, must provide details of performance and testing carried out in the following areas to demonstrate acceptability to the Warranty provider;
+The Independent Assessment, e.g. A European Technical Assessment, must provide details of performance and testing carried out in the following areas to demonstrate acceptability to the warranty provider:

-- · Structural integrity
+- Structural integrity;

-- · Performance in fire situations
+- Performance in fire situations;

-- Resistance to water penetration (consider exposure rating of location), vapour permeability and dangerous substances
+- Resistance to water penetration (consider exposure rating of location), vapour permeability and dangerous substances;

-- · Safety in use
+- Safety in use;

-- · Acoustic characteristics
+- · Acoustic characteristics:

-- Thermal and movement characteristics
+- Thermal and movement characteristics:

-- Compatibility of materials (interaction between

-- components, structural or otherwise)
+- Compatibility of materials (interaction between components, structural or otherwise);

-- Durability and longevity of materials (60 year life span in accordance with CML requirements)
+- Durability and longevity of materials (60 year life span in accordance with CML requirements):

-- Maintenance issues
+- Maintenance issues.